EOEboh/EOEboh/README.md

 ## Hi there 👋

 My name is Emmanuel O Eboh.
-I'm a React and Solidity developer, additionally, I'm a technical writer.
+I'm a React and JavaScript developer, additionally, I'm a technical writer.
 I love the web and I love creating solutions for the web.

 To me, software engineering is not just about the code, but also about the